There Is No Such Thing as Reading Jesus Without a Framework

 - They are not expressions.

 They are simultaneous ontological realities that define God’s one being.
-These are APSECTS of one God.
+These are aspects of one God.
 The term aspects is simply a clarifying word for those defining realities.
 It does not imply pieces, masks, or temporary manifestations, just as the simultaneous reality of body, soul, and spirit in man does not imply modes or mere expressions.
 These are not three beings and not three agents, but the simultaneous ontological realities that define God’s one indivisible identity.

 Once that is clear, the meaning of ontological union can also be stated clearly.
 In this context, ontological union refers to the union of the relevant physical and spiritual elements in the emergence of a living personal being, following the anthropological pattern established in Genesis 2:7.